As Scales Become Separated: Lectures on Effective Field Theory: SCET in the Real World

 Note that there is a global transformation under which the collinear and ultrasoft sectors transform equivalently.
 We can choose to identify this global transformation with the ultrasoft local transformation.
 Then in order to avoid double counting, we must set the boundary condition

 This is a symmetry of the EFT and holds to all powers.\footnote{One way to derive these gauge transformations is to use the background field method, see \emph{e.g.}~\cite{Abbott:1981ke} for a review.
-The collinear modes see the softs as slowly varying background fields, which allows one to justify separating the gauge transformations and fixing the collinear transformation at infinity as we are doing here.}
+The collinear modes see the softs as slowly varying background fields, which allows one to justify separating the gauge transformations and fixing the collinear transformation at infinity.}